Science & Quality

 How accurate is it?

-• Precise: algorithms informed by latest live tracking results
+• Precise: powered by live eye tracking benchmarks

-• Accurate: not skewed by test conditions and unreliable subjects
+• Accurate: free from test bias and unreliable subjects

 Feng-GUI's cutting-edge AI algorithms